-- (i) develop and recommend to the Board the Corporation's approach to corporate governance issues; - (ii) propose to the Board new nominees for election to the Board; - (iii) carry out procedures specified by the Board for assessing the effectiveness of the Board as a whole and of each Board committee; - (iv) review and make recommendations to the Board with respect to the adequacy and form of the compensation of Directors; - (v) approve the engagement of an outside expert, or experts, by an individual Director at the Corporation's expense; - (vi) assist and advise the Board and CEO in appointing senior management; - (vii) design and implement programs for training and developing senior management and planning for succession within the ranks of senior management; - (viii) oversee the form and adequacy of the compensation and benefits provided by the Corporation to its senior management; and - (ix) administer the Corporation's stock option plans.
+- (i) develop and recommend to the Board the Corporation's approach to corporate governance issues; - (ii) propose to the Board new nominees for election to the Board; - (iii) carry out procedures specified by the Board for assessing the effectiveness of the Board, the directors, and each Board Committee; - (iv) review and make recommendations to the Board with respect to the adequacy and form of the compensation of Directors; - (v) approve the engagement of an outside expert, or experts, by an individual Director at the Corporation's expense; - (vi) assist and advise the Board and CEO in appointing senior management; - (vii) design and implement programs for training and developing senior management and planning for succession within the ranks of senior management;

+- (viii) oversee the form and adequacy of the compensation and benefits provided by the Corporation to its senior management; and - (ix) administer the Corporation's stock option plans.

-The members of the Governance and Human Resources Committee, who are all independent and unrelated, are Darryl D. Fry (Chair), Angus A. Bruneau, Linda L. Inkpen and Roy P. Rideout.
+The members of the Governance and Human Resources Committee, who are all independent and unrelated, are Roy P. Rideout (Chair), Angus A. Bruneau, Darryl D. Fry and Linda L. Inkpen.